fredhutchio/cozy-shell/README.md

 ## History

 Your "history" is the list of commands you have entered.
+The easiest way to get back in your history is just to hit the up arrow.
+Repeatedly hitting up arrow will take you back in time, while down arrow takes you forward in time.
+When we see a command that we like, we can hit `Return` to execute that command, or use the left and right arrow keys to move to a place where we can edit it.

 Here are some commands to help you browse that history:
 * `history`: gives the full history; likely to be too much too be useful
 * `history | tail`: the history truncated to the most recent commands